 Q. Do you have current student openings?

 A: The answer to this question can change at any time.
-Right now we have an opening in our Transitional Kindergarten classroom (DoB: June 1, 2012 - Dec 31, 2012).
-If you are interested in this opening or any opening that may come up this year, you should fill out a part one application and submit it to us via email or mail.
+If you are interested in an opening that may come up this year, fill out a part one application and submit it to us via email or mail.
 It only takes a few minutes (very basic information).
-If we do have an opening that would be appropriate for your child, having a part one application allows us to reach you and get the process started!
+If we do have an opening that would be appropriate for your child, having a part one application allows us to reach you and get the process started.

 Q. How much do your programs cost?